FWen/deblur-pmp/README.md

-# Deblur-PMP: Efficient Blind Image Deblurring Using Patch-Wise Minimal Pixels Regularization
+# Efficient Blind Image Deblurring Using Patch-Wise Minimal Pixels Regularization

 This code is used to reproduce the results of the PMP based deblurring algortihm in the paper: